 - Liver disease

 - Financial stress

 - Early initiation of smoking

 * This list is not exhaustive.
 For more outcomes see selected journal publications.

-We address all forms and contexts of abuse (including not only physical and sexual abuses, domestic violence and child abuse but also emotional, psychological and spiritual abuses, neglect, trafficking, bullying, cults, etc.) in order to focus on the root of the issue, how trauma impacts the brain.
+We address all forms and contexts of abuse (including not only physical and sexual abuses, domestic violence and child abuse but also emotional, psychological and spiritual abuses, neglect, trafficking, bullying, cults, systemic oppression and discrimination, etc.) in order to focus on the root of the issue, how trauma impacts the brain.

 While we focus on interpersonal trauma, or trauma that happens between people, the methods we promote can also help those who have survived war, natural disasters and accidents.

 Currently, an estimated 90% of mental health professionals are not trained in the treatment modalities proven to be most effective for healing trauma, leaving the majority of those seeking treatment left to simply cope with their symptoms lifelong.

 Watch the 4.5 minute About Us video for a deeper look into the issue and what we do about it.